RohitKhot-47/Pricing-Paradox/README.md

 I started with a question — why does a Hermès bag cost $38,000 when the leather costs $200?
 The obvious answer is "brand."
 But that's a label, not an answer.

 I wanted to measure it.
-So I built a dataset from scratch with AI assistance, structured it around a BCG framework, and let the data tell me what actually drives luxury pricing power.
+So I built a dataset with AI assistance from publicly available data, structured it around a BCG framework, and let the data tell me what actually drives luxury pricing power.

 What I found surprised me.